 Both ESF and Marint Vekstforum, which are in their formative phases, encounter a barrier to their legitimacy due to missing many important and relevant actors in the county.
 Involving important actors would strengthen the legitimacy, both internally in the network and in the area, as well as to external actors.
 In the ESF network, an internal barrier to legitimacy is found in the lack of a specific project, hence most of the focus has been on the overarching, long-term level.
 This means that especially smaller businesses, with narrow margins, lose both interest and opportunity to be active.
 This is probably a dilemma in several networks that involve smaller businesses and organizations in the regions.
-The activity tourism businesses in Jostedalen pointed out that their perspective was missing from central tourism forums, and this weakens their legitimacy within the wider tourism industry.
-Networks in their growth phase have fewer challenges to their legitimacy, however, it is still important for these to maintain the legitimacy that has been built.
+The activity tourism businesses in Jostedalen pointed out that their perspective was missing from central tourism forums, and this weakens their legitimacy, however, it is still important for these to maintain the legitimacy that has been built.
 For IT Forum, one challenge is keeping up the activity with projects that are relevant to the whole county, while the Fruit and Berries Network needs to continue the work with a common identity as a fruit and berries county.